Expand Data Freshness Options by Using Tableau Bridge

 Other Databases (ODBC)

 For cloud data, setting up schedules directly on Tableau Online is almost always a better (or in some cases the only) choice.
-For some Web Data Connector data sources, scheduling refreshes is not an option.
+For some WDC data sources, scheduling refreshes is not an option because of OAuth.

 Data you access through the provider’s web authorization page (OAuth)

-Popular providers that use OAuth include Salesforce.com, Google, and WDC data sources created from QuickBooks Online, Facebook, Twitter, and other websites.
-When you sign in to your cloud data through Tableau, if you are redirected to the data provider’s sign-in page, that provider most likely uses OAuth or similar standard and therefore cannot use Tableau Bridge.
+To determine whether your data requires OAuth, when you sign in to your cloud data through Tableau Desktop, if you are redirected to the data provider’s sign-in page, that provider most likely uses OAuth or similar standard and therefore cannot use Tableau Bridge.

 As an alternative to Tableau Bridge, to refresh data that you connect to through OAuth: